By-elections to the 1st Canadian Parliament

 By-elections to the 1st Canadian Parliament were held to elect members of the House of Commons of Canada between the 1867 federal election and the 1872 federal election.
-The Conservative Party of Canada led a majority government for the 1st Canadian Parliament.
+The Conservative Party of Canada held a majority government throughout the term of the 1st Canadian Parliament.

+From 1867 to 1871, there were thirty-seven by-elections: seventeen in Quebec, nine in Ontario, seven in Nova Scotia, and four in New Brunswick, plus by-elections held in Manitoba and British Columbia to fill new seats in those provinces.

-The list includes Ministerial by-elections which occurred due to the requirement that Members of Parliament recontest their seats upon being appointed to Cabinet.
+The list includes Ministerial by-elections which occurred due to the requirement, at the time, that Members of Parliament recontest their seats upon being appointed to Cabinet.
 These by-elections were almost always uncontested.
 This requirement was abolished in 1931.